The 2021 back-to-school season will look different this year - again. And that’s thanks to COVID-19 and our “new normal”.

-Most Canadian schools are opening in September, albeit with slight differences from province to province and school board to school board.
-But that means parents will be:
+With vaccines being rolled out, most Canadian schools are opening in September.
+But there are slight differences from province to province and school board to school board.

-With so much to do, you may be wondering how you can prepare your kids for going back to school or daycare post-quarantine.
+You may be thinking about how you can help prepare your kids for going back to school.
 Here are some tips to help get you started.

-1. Talk to your child about COVID-19 and explain how germs are spread
+1. Talk to your child about how germs spread

-Many kids may feel confused or scared by what they’ve heard about the latest coronavirus.
-So take the time to describe the virus in simple terms.
+By now, kids have been living with COVID-19 for a long time.
+They may still feel confused or scared by what they are hearing on the news.
+If you haven’t yet done so, describe the virus in simple terms.
 For example, you could say, “COVID-19 is germs that make people sick.
-And, they can spread easily as they jump from hand to hand.”
+And, they can spread from one person to the next.”

-If someone they know does end up getting sick, separate the illness from the person, suggests Robbin McManne, a parent coach in British Columbia.
+If someone they know gets sick, separate the illness from the person, suggests Robbin McManne, a parent coach in British Columbia.

 “This is a great opportunity to teach your kids kindness and compassion.
 Emphasize it’s the virus that is the problem,” McManne says.
 “And, although the people who have it can make us sick, they are victims, not villains.”

 “Big changes might feel scary to your kids,” she says.
-“So prepare them with the facts and empower them by telling them their role in helping keep themselves, their classmates and their teachers safe by following the rules and washing hands.”
+“So prepare them with the facts.
+Empower them by telling them their role in helping keep themselves, their classmates and their teachers safe.
+They can do this by following the rules and washing their hands.”